csswizardry/CSS-Guidelines/index.md

 to use a selector like `.room .person {}` than it is to increase the scope of Blocks and Elements.

-A more realistic example might look something like this, where each chunk of code represents its own Block:
+A more realistic example of properly scoped blocks might look something like this, where each chunk of code represents its own Block:

     .page {}